elabftw/elabftw/README.md

 # Installation

 **eLabFTW** can easily be installed on any GNU/Linux server.
 It requires at least 512 MB of RAM (1 GB recommended) and 300 MB of disk space.
 Installation is done through Docker, so [Docker](https://www.docker.com/) needs to be installed on your computer.
 Since it runs in a Docker container, php, webservers or mysql do not have to be installed on your server.
-Everything is provided by the container so different versions and extensions do not matter.
+Everything is provided by the containers so different versions and extensions do not matter.
+This makes upgrading versions much easier.

 The documentation explains everything: